antonioconselheiro/nostr-ngx/projects/nostr-ngx/README.md

 TODO:
 - create an example showing the IdbNCacheModule import;
 - create an example of config module;
+- document the hard types;
+- document the view-model mapper;
+- create example of each overridable service;

 TODO:
 [ ] Include choosing relay by relay score